-- 1. The archive with OpenCV binary package should be downloaded and extracted to some folder (e.g. C:\Work\android-opencv\OpenCV-2.4.0) - 2.
-You can use an environment variable to specify the location of OpenCV package or just hardcode full or relative path in the jni/Android.mk of your projects. - 3.
-The file jni/Android.mk should be written for the current application using the common rules for the file. - For detailed information see the Android NDK documentation from the Android NDK archive, in the file cpath_where_NDK_is_placed>/docs/ANDROID-MK.html - 4.
-The line should be inserted into the jni/Android.mk file right after the line
+- 1. You can use an environment variable to specify the location of OpenCV package or just hardcode absolute or relative path in the jni/Android.mk of your projects. - 2.
+The file jni/Android.mk should be written for the current application using the common rules for this file.

+For detailed information see the Android NDK documentation from the Android NDK archive, in the file $\protect\operatorname{NDK_is_placed>/docs/ANDROID-MK.html}$ should be inserted into the jni/Android.mk file after the line